DavidSchinazi/jazzlights/README.md

 - ESP8266, Ubuntu Linux, and OSX supported out of the box
 - Easy to modify for other Arduino boards or UNIXy systems

 ## Using the library

 ### Using with Arduino IDE

-To install Arduino and dfsparks code on Ubuntu:
+To install Arduino and unisparks code on Ubuntu:

     Download latest software from https://www.arduino.cc/en/Main/Softwarea
       https://www.arduino.cc/download_handler.php?f=/arduino-1.6.10-linux64.tar.xz